ese5180/iot-venture-f25-helldivers/README.md

 ### 3.4 Wireless Demo

-The demo is upload on Github
+The demo is uploaded on Github in the File "wireless_demo".

 can pull the repository from GitHub, build, and flash the code to their device.